emimarch/SNLP-XAI-Project/README.md

 # SNLP-XAI-Project
-SHAP implementatio for the explainable AI for attention based model based for the Kaggle English Language Learning competition.
+SHAP values implementation for an attention based model for the Kaggle English Language Learning competition.

 Contacts: